3. All other public meetings

 Speaking at a meeting

-There is a period of 15 minutes at the beginning of the meeting to allow members of the public to ask questions or make statements.
+There is a period of 15 minutes at the beginning of the meeting to allow the public to speak.

-The chairman has the right and discretion to control public speaking to avoid disruption, repetition and to make best use of the meeting time.
-The chairman is entitled to interrupt the speaker if he or she deems it necessary.
+- The chairman has the right and discretion to control questions to avoid disruption, repetition and to make best use of the meeting time.
+The chairman is entitled to interrupt the speaker to ask for their question to be put;

-All individual contributions will be limited to a maximum period of 3 minutes – where there is an interest group of objectors or supporters, a spokesperson should be appointed to speak on behalf of the group.
+- All individual contributions will be limited to a maximum period of three minutes.
+Where there is an interest group of objectors or supporters, a spokesperson should be appointed to speak on behalf of the group;

-The chairman will indicate if the meeting is being recorded for subsequent publication on the council's website.
+- The meeting is being recorded for subsequent publication on the council's website.